User roles and permissions in Amplitude

 • Understand the different permissions associated with Amplitude's user roles

 User permissions define the level of Amplitude access a user in your organization has.
-Usually, Amplitued bases permissions on a user's role, though project-level permissions and permission groups are available for Enterprise customers who need the ability to better target levels of security.
-For more information about permissions in Amplitude Experiment, see App-level user permissions.
+Amplitude bases permissions on a user's role, though project-level permissions and permission groups are available for Enterprise customers who need more targeted security controls.
+For more information about permissions in Amplitude Experiment, go to App-level user permissions.

 Note